 We talk a lot about high cardinality data in the observability world, and the importance of having access to high cardinality data (and also the dangers of too much cardinality).
 But what do we mean when we talk about data cardinality?
-To start, we can look at the definition of cardinality; cardinality is defined as the number of elements in a set or other grouping.
+To start, we can look at what cardinality is; cardinality is defined as the number of elements in a set or other grouping.
 To make it a little clearer what that means, let’s walk through an example.

 Say we want to keep track of how many cars pass by on a street; to do so, we can simply keep a running count with each new one that goes by.
 If we express our count of passing cars as a metric, it might look something like this: